GSA-TTS/identity-dev-docs/_pages/attributes.md

 Here are the possible attributes that can be requested at a given IAL.
 This table contains the available user attributes, the IAL they are associated with, and how they can be accessed in OpenID Connect and SAML.

 It is important to expect any number of characters in the `(string)` datatype unless directly followed by a number such as `(string36)`.

-The following fields are stored together in a text datatype with a maximum length of 65,535 bytes:<br>
+Strings are encrypted and stored in a text datatype with a maximum length of 65,535 bytes.
-First name, Last name, Address, Phone, Date of birth, Social security number

 <table>
   <thead>